 For over 40 years, Associate Professor Norman Eizenberg has been one of the world’s most innovative and productive anatomists.
 Norman has coordinated anatomy teaching programs to medical students and surgical trainees at both the Melbourne and Monash Universities.
 He is also a general medical practitioner.

 Norman is leader of the revolutionary an@tomedia program, a comprehensive, computer-based learning platform that explores anatomy from multiple perspectives.
 He was awarded the 2000 Universitas 21 teaching fellowship for educational innovation in recognition of his work on an@tomedia, and the 2006 Meritorious Service Award from the Royal Australian College of Dental Surgeons.
 Norman’s major areas of research and scholarship are in medical education (including student learning of anatomy) and in anatomical variations (including their surgical implications).

-Senior Lecturer, Skin Cancer, The University of Queensland
+Master degree in Primary Skin Cancer Medicine, The University of Queensland

 Dr Anthony Rixon

 Dr Anthony Rixon graduated from the University of Queensland in 2001 with a post-graduate degree in Medicine.
 Prior to this, he undertook a Bachelor of Biomedical Science majoring in Physiology.
 He has trained extensively in hospitals both in Australia and overseas.